-- Skin treatments: Individuals who have recently had chemical peels, laser treatments, or other skin resurfacing treatments may need to wait several weeks before getting combination brows to avoid further irritation or damage to the skin.
+- Skin treatments: Individuals who have recently had chemical peels, laser treatments, or other skin resurfacing treatments may need to wait 6 weeks before getting combination brows to avoid further irritation or damage to the skin.

 Treatment for Combo Brows